 The Tyler Morris Woodworking leaf press is made of the finest American hardwoods available and is designed to last a lifetime.
 The sides are made of cherry; the dowel, screw, and knob portions are made of maple.
 Plus, they use contrasting walnut plugs to hide their screws.
 It measures 8 1/2" tall and 9 3/4" wide and is finished with Danish oil.

 The press includes 50 sheets of 5" x 8" acid-free, absorbent blotting paper that may be used repeatedly.

 The press kit includes the 50 sheets of blotting paper plus twelve acrylic (plexiglass) frames.
+Twelve acrylic (plexiglass) 4" X 6" frames are included in the kit with basic gray "chipboard" inside.
 There is a piece of magnetic tape adhered on the back of the frames.
-Included are six 3 1/2" x 5" frames and six 4" x 6" frames with basic gray "chipboard" inside.
 If you wish, you may substitute the chipboard with construction paper, mat board or card stock.

 Easy-to-Use, Lasts Forever.
 Simply, place your favorite fresh leaves or flowers between the blotting paper sheets then turn the screw to clamp.
 After one week or so, the leaves or flowers will emerge perfectly flat and dry.

 Tyler turns his pressed leaves into art.
 He likes to mount them in 5x7 frames (that he makes) and label them.
 However, his favorite thing to do with the kids is make a Memory Game.

 Kaufmann Mercantile is committed to help you live a conscious and inspired life.

 Many of the items you discover here are exclusive to Kaufmann Mercantile, which is what makes our community of designers and artisans so special.

 If you find one of our products anywhere else for less than it's being sold on our site, we will match it.
 No questions asked.